In this article...

 With the new law:

-This section of the disorderly conduct charge was typically used to address belligerent and intoxicated individuals who were causing some scene outside a residence or in front of a public building.
-The legislature file regarding the bill appears that the intent was to restrict the situations where this charge applies.
+This section of the disorderly conduct charge was typically used to address belligerent and intoxicated individuals who were causing a scene outside a residence or in front of a public building.
+The legislative file regarding the bill suggests that the intent was to restrict the situations where this charge applies.
 However, there is no comment about what situation they were hoping to reduce or address.
-Without any further context, this amendment appears to give a defense to the most typical cases seen if an argument can be made there was no intent to cause distress.
+Without any further context, this amendment appears to give a defense to the most typical cases seen if an argument can be made that there was no intent to cause distress.

 The Definition of "Sex Act" was Expanded under Iowa Law SF 172